Community and Environment

 Community Sponsorship Program

 White Rock supports a number of community initiatives in the Drake district through its Community Sponsorship Program.
 Community groups are invited to apply for small grants or in kind support for projects which are demonstrated to have wide community benefit, are long term and build community capacity.
-In 2011 support was given to the Drake Public School for their Stephanie Alexander Garden Project, the Drake Village Resource Centre, and the Westpac Helicopter Rescue Service which operates out of Lismore.
+Past recipients of Company support include the Drake Public School for their Stephanie Alexander Garden Project, the Drake Village Resource Centre, and the Westpac Helicopter Rescue Service which operates out of Lismore.

 White Rock also publishes updates on the Mt Carrington exploration program in the monthly Drake Village Voice.

 Mt Carrington Environmental Management Program

 White Rock have established an ongoing environmental management program on the old mine site at Mt Carrington.
 This program was approved by the NSW Department of Resource and Energy under the current Mining Operations Plan and includes:

 Operation of a reverse osmosis desalination plant (‘RO Plant’) which treats approximately 0.9 million litres of water per day from the old tailings dam.
 The high quality clean water (60% of total treated) is discharged into Sawpit Creek, and the reject saline water (40%) goes back into the dam for re-treatment.
 The water treatment plant operates on the basis of an 11 hour per day shift, 5 days per week.
 The water quality being generated and released is excellent, with all salts and metals removed.
 The water quality impurities are well below those levels specified in the Australian standards for drinking water.